 The signing of Chandler Parsons is one of the biggest coups in the NBA this season and he is a younger, more versatile offensive threat than Marion at this stage of his career.
 In addition, Tyson Chandler is a significantly better offensive threat and rebounder than Dalembert.
 Parsons is also a solid three-point shooter himself.
 Even if no one remaining, nor any of the new acquisitions including Richard Jefferson and Jameer Nelson are the elite shooters Calderón continues to be, the consensus is that they should provide enough threat to maintain the Mavericks’ floor spacing which is critical to both getting open looks and allowing Monta to continue to shred defenses.

-Carter spent most of his minutes at the small forward spot and his overall hustle and leadership will most certainly be missed, along with occasional glimpses of Vinsanity and his defense.
+Carter spent much of his minutes at the small forward spot and his overall hustle and leadership will most certainly be missed, along with occasional glimpses of Vinsanity and his defense.
 Chandler Parsons will offer a more versatile offensive option at this stage and hopefully Jefferson and Jae Crowder will be capable of filling in at the 2 along with Devin Harris.

 The real issue is going to be at point guard, where the Mavericks now have a platoon consisting of returning backup Harris, Knicks’ castoff Felton, Nelson and second-year man Gal Mekel.
 With the core not intact as planned and Calderón’s steady hand gone, the starting position is currently wide open and who should take the reigns is uncertain.
 Early practices will likely determine chemistry and Rick Carlisle will have to decide if someone is capable of filling the floor general role or if the multiple facilitators will make for a more diverse path to the basket.